PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: PrivacyMotiv Design and Implementation

 \subsubsection{User Flows as Input}

-To ground the speculative user journey in the app design, we use user flows, a common artifact for representing interaction logic.
+To ground the speculative persona journey in concrete app design, we use user flows, a commonly used artifact in real-world UX practices that representing detailed interaction logic.
 In our framework, we distinguish between features, functions, and user flows.
-A feature is a higher-level capability in the app (e.g., WeMusic’s \textit{Friend Activity}).
+A feature is a higher-level capability in the app (e.g., WeMusic’s Friend Activity).
 Each feature consists of multiple functions, which are specific user tasks supported within that feature (e.g., viewing friend activity, adding friends via Facebook connection, starting a private session, or removing friends).
 Each function can be decomposed into multiple user flows, where a user flow represents a possible linear path a user can execute to accomplish the function.

-User flows vary in fidelity and modality, ranging from diagrams (e.g., in Figma, Figure~\ref{fig:user_flow_format}A) to lo-fi (Figure~\ref{fig:user_flow_format}C) or hi-fi prototypes in design practices, but they share core elements.
-We define a user flow format that captures these elements and enables integration into multiple stages of the design process.
-The JSON representation (Figure~\ref{fig:user_flow_format}B) defines a user flow with a unique \verb|flow_id| and an ordered list of \verb|steps|.
-Each step includes fields such as \verb|step| number, \verb|action| (what the user does), \verb|interface| (what is shown on screen), and optionally \verb|system_action| (system response).
+User flows in design practice vary in fidelity and modality, ranging from diagrams (e.g.,~\autoref{fig:user_flow_format}A) to lo-fi wireframes (\autoref{fig:user_flow_format}C) and hi-fi prototypes, but they share a common underlying structure.
+To enable system-level interpretation, we introduce a structured intermediate JSON representation (\autoref{fig:user_flow_format}B) that mirrors these elements, including a unique \verb|flow_id| and an ordered list of \verb|steps|.
+Each step includes fields such as the \verb|step| number, \verb|action| (what the user does), \verb|interface| (what is shown on screen), and optionally \verb|system_action| (system response).
 The flow concludes with an \verb|endpoint| flag and a \verb|true_reasoning| or \verb|false_reasoning| description of the outcome.

+In this work, user flows were manually prepared by researchers based on fictional apps reproduced from real-world apps and features (detailed in~\autoref{subsubsec:fictional_apps_and_materials}).
+These flows were presented as lo-fi wireframes, mirroring real-world UX review practices where flows are prepared early in the design process and reviewed by external designers who are often unfamiliar with the app.
+For system input, researchers mapped these wireframe flows into the JSON format described above; while participants interacted with lo-fi wireframes, the underlying system input was the corresponding JSON flows with identical content.
+LLMs are scoped specifically to analyzing these input flows and generating narrative persona journeys for privacy contextualization, strictly without constructing, converting, or hallucinating new flows.